abidibo/react-cam-roi/README.md

 # React Cam ROI

+> Still in development!

-This is a react component which lets you draw a region of interest (ROI) over images, manage metadata and import/export everything.
+This is a react component which lets you draw regions of interest (ROI) over images, manage metadata and import/export everything.

 ## Installation